-Research in the Welsh Department
+Research in the Department of Welsh

 We also work closely with a number of researchers in other fields within Swansea University, including English, History, Politics, Modern Languages, Media, Healthcare and Law.

-Recent publications by the Welsh Department include:
+Recent publications by staff of the Department of Welsh include:

 Machlud Cyfraith Hywel - Christine James's edition of one of the most important legal texts in the Welsh language: http://www.cyfraith-hywel.org.uk/cy/machlud-cyf-hyw.php

 Rhwng y Llinellau - the poems of Christine James

 Saunders y Dramodydd - a book by Tudur Hallam on the plays of Saunders Lewis

 Kate:Cofiant Kate Roberts 1891 - 1985 - Alan Llwyd's biography of the renowned author

 Bob: Cofiant R. Williams Parry 1884-1956 - Alan Llwyd's biography of the renowned poet

 Huw Jones o Langwm - a book by A. Cynfael Lake on the writer of ballads and interludes.